Karibu sana Tanzania! (Welcome to Tanzania!)

 Even though I lived in Tanzania for a year, I quickly learned that the time of year makes a huge difference to the type of trip you’ll want to put together.
 In Tanzania, there are both short and long dry seasons and short and long wet seasons.

 Peak (dry) season: June to October.
 This is the long dry season in Tanzania: these are the months where you’ll encounter the least amount of rain.
 Because of this, it’s also the most popular time of year for tourists to visit, as it coincides with northern hemisphere school holidays.
 And because of that, you’ll encounter more crowds and higher prices.
 The wildebeest migration in the Serengeti is usually during June and July, and that’s always super-popular!

-Low (wet) season — April to May (long rains) or November to December (short rains).
+Low (wet) season: April – May (long rains) or November – January (short rains).
 These months will be the best time to plan your trip to Tanzania only if you’re looking to save money on accommodations and excursions while in the country.

 What’s Included in this Post

 This budget breakdown covers how much I spent on accommodation, transportation, activities, and food while I travelled around the country.

 I’ve not included my flights into and out of Tanzania as this is going to vary significantly based on where you’ll be arriving from.

 The amounts in this guide are listed in U.S. dollars, simply because the vast majority of my readers are from the U.S. I also included some prices in Tanzanian Shillings (TZS), as this is the local currency that you will use the most.
 But most of the tour operators and accommodations will also take USD.

 When it comes to accommodations in Tanzania, even the budget-friendly options emit a feeling of luxury.
 There were some places I stayed in that offered amazing value at a fraction of what I would pay for a hotel of similar caliber in Canada.